mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Cr.
 100 per ton but is risky to use when jumping (see page 140).
 Bases have their own fuel-refi ning ability – see Bases, below.

-Facilities Facilities are the starport’s repair and construction ability.
+Facilities Facilities are the starport's repair and construction ability.
 A shipyard allows for the construction of new vessels.
 A shipyard capable of building all types of ships can construct small craft (less than 100 tons), spacecraft (100 to 5,000 tons) and capital ships